shampson/RTCQuicTransport-Origin-Trial-Documentation/README.md

 ### Datagram Example

 #### Writing
-This is an example of when getting a message writing it as a datagram to the remote side.
+This is an example of when getting a message and writing it as a datagram to the remote side.
 This could be something like game state or a chat message, for example.
 ```js